SatyaSaiGopal/salesforce-training/week0/day3/notes.md

-# Day 3 Summary: Data Modeling, Formulas, and Validations
+#Data Modeling, Formulas, and Validations

 ## 1. Core Concepts
 * **App:** A set of objects, tabs, and other items all working together in one bundle to serve a business process.